DuoBelt/Socket_Switch/README.md

 http://elektronikforumet.com/wiki/index.php/RF_Protokoll_-_JULA-Anslut

 which made it a lot easier to make the library.
+All credits should go to Jesper Hansen who managed to decode the protocol.